The return of the sculpture on Dudok’s Bijenkorf to the Coolsingel

 New location

 Still, that search led to a beautiful spot.
 Not quite exactly at the old location but about 35 meters to the north.
 Seen from the moon, that distance is not noticeable.
-The intention is for the stone to be placed in the same orientation as it was at the time: at an angle to the current Coolsingel.
+And most important: the stone can be placed in the same orientation as it used to be: at an angle to the current Coolsingel.
 A silent witness to the fact that the city map has changed radically: before the war, the Coolsingel bent to the right here to connect with Schiedamsvest.

 Artist impression of the sculpture by Hendrik van den Eijnde from the facade of architect W.M.Dudok's Bijenkorf department store, back on its original location on Coolsingel in Rotterdam